-As a species, we’re inclined to prefer circumstances and events that are simple, comfortable and predictable.
+As a species, we prefer circumstances and events that are simple, comfortable and predictable.
 If we had it our way, we’d just coast along with as little effort as possible.
 But any dream worth having requires work and an openness to change and the unknown.

 It takes extra energy to do hard things.
 Like the fuel that’s needed to propel a rocket into orbit, we too need the fuel of our determination to push through any resistance to reach higher levels of success.